-David Alspector is a director in the energy efficiency/demand side management (EE/DSM) group of the Energy practice.
+David Alspector is a director in the energy efficiency/demand side management (EE/DSM) group of the Energy, Sustainability, and Infrastructure segment.
 Dave primarily manages evaluation and program design activities for utilities’ portfolios of EE/DSM programs, specifically applying his education in building science engineering to inform the impact and cost-effectiveness analysis.

 Dave has experience evaluating various program implementation strategies for energy efficiency measures across all end-uses in the commercial, industrial and residential customers.
 During his time at Guidehouse Dave has experience with the following technologies and programs: mid-stream CFL buy-down programs, prescriptive rebates for residential variable speed pool pumps and consumer appliances, appliance recycling programs, residential audit and retrofit programs, commercial, multi-family and single-family new construction, and commercial/industrial custom and prescriptive rebates for lighting, HVAC, motor, refrigeration and control measures.

 Managing and coordinating impact and process evaluation activities, market effects research, and cost-effectiveness screening for 11 residential and commercial energy efficiency programs for a large southwestern utility since 2008.
 Assists in applying evaluation results to inform implementation planning to grow the overall impacts and increase cost-effectiveness of the efficiency programs.
 Works directly with the client to identify program-specific research activities, coordinates field research activities, maintains portfolio-wide impact evaluation and program design tool, and manages annual impact and process evaluation report development.